Kenivia/pysync/README.md

 - `python3`: `sudo apt install python3`

-- `pydrive2`, `send2trash`: `pip install pydrive2 send2trash`
+- `pydrive2`, `send2trash`: `pip3 install pydrive2 send2trash`

+- a folder at `~/gdrive` to sync with (you can change the location in `./pysync/options.py`)

+- `client_secret.json` placed in `./pysync-master/data/`

+- Either `gnome-terminal` or `xfce4-terminal` for a quick restart of the syncing process
+-
 - `xdg-open`: present on most Linux desktop environments(used for opening gdoc files by double clicking, other than that everything will work fine)

-- Either `gnome-terminal` or `xfce4-terminal` for a quick restart of the syncing process

-- a folder at `~/gdrive` to sync with (you can change the location in `./pysync/options.py`)

 This is tested on Linux Mint with python3.8.10 and Cinnamon 5.0.

 ## Usage